Cold Plunge Timer & Calculator

 5:00

-This chart gives conservative suggested cold plunge times based on water temperature and experience level.
+These are conservative suggested times based on temperature and experience level.

 Cold plunge FAQ